Domenic Scrivo

 Domenic Scrivo (born November 6, 1967) is a Canadian professional stock car racing driver.
 He competes part-time in the NASCAR Canada Series, driving the No. 69 Chevrolet for MBS Motorsports.
 Scrivo was the 2025 Rookie of the Year in the series.

 Racing career

+Scrivo's career in motorsports began in 2012, when his friend brought him to Mosport for a lapping day in a Chevrolet Corvette ZR1.

 Scrivo made his NASCAR Canada Series debut in 2024, driving the No. 69 Chevrolet at Canadian Tire Motorsport Park, where he finished on the lead lap in eighteenth.
 Scrivo competed in three other races during the 2024 season, scoring a best finish of thirteenth at Circuit Trois-Rivières.
 Scrivo returned to the No. 69 in 2025, first competing in the Clarington 200, where he would crash out after seventeen laps and finish in 25th.
 He competed in the inaugural series race at Calabogie Motorsports Park, scoring his first career top-ten in ninth.
 He would finish nineteenth in the Grand Prix de Trois-Rivières.
 Scrivo ran the remainder of the season, finishing in the top twenty in each race.
 He was awarded Rookie of the Year at the end of the season.
-Scrivo plans to compete full-time in 2026.
+Scrivo planned to compete full-time in 2026.
+He would run at Canadian Tire Motorsport park but skipped the doubleheader at Autodrome Chaudière and the race at Riverside International Speedway.